SibilSoren/spinner-zilla/README.md

 11. **StarSpinner**: Rotating and scaling star animation
 12. **WaveSpinner**: Multiple bars with wave animation

+For detailed examples and live previews of each component, visit our [Storybook documentation](https://sibilsoren.github.io/spinner-zilla/).

 ## ⚙️ Props

 All spinner components accept the following props: